 Once you receive this number, you’ll be subjected to a 10-day protest period, during which a company can file a protest to your application.
 The protest period can be nerve-wracking, but it doesn’t halt the application process.
 You can continue with the other steps, and, if you have good relationships and adhere to good business practices in the world of shipping and freight, you shouldn’t have anything to worry about.

 STEP #3: Get Your Freight Broker Bond

 To legally operate as a California freight broker, you’ll need a freight broker bond.
 The surety bond does not act as your personal insurance.
 Rather, the bond is in place to protect any carriers you work with, should you fail to pay them.
 This surety bond fulfills the FMCSA’s registration requirements according to Form BMC-84.

 The minimum bond requirement for freight brokers is currently $75,000.
 Your freight broker bond cost, however, will only be a small fraction of that amount, depending on your credit score and personal history.
 Generally, the bond premium is between 1,25%-4% of the total bond amount, for freight brokers with good credit and a clean bill of financial health.
 The final bond premium can vary a lot.
-To get an exact quote, you can always fill in our free, no-obligation online application form.

 Contrary to popular belief, it’s still possible to get bonded even with bad credit.
 Your premium will be higher, between 5% and 12%, but this still offers the opportunity to obtain your freight broker license and operate legally.
 Then, you can work on improving your financials, and lowering your premium, over time.
 For a general estimate of how high your premium will be, use our Surety Bond Cost Calculator as a guide.